-10 Grinspoon, L. and Bakalar, J., "Marijuana as Medicine - A Pleas for Reconsideration," Journal of the American Medical Association at pp 1875 - 1876 (1995); See generally, Grinspoon, L. and Bakalar J., "Marijuana: The Forbidden Medicine" (Yale Univ.
+9 Grinspoon, L. and Bakalar, J., "Marijuana as Medicine - A Pleas for Reconsideration," Journal of the American Medical Association at pp 1875 - 1876 (1995); See generally, Grinspoon, L. and Bakalar J., "Marijuana: The Forbidden Medicine" (Yale Univ.
 Press 1993).
 Marijuana was, however, removed from the U.S. Pharmacopeia in 1942.
 See discussion infra n.
 23, at 6.

-11 Peter Gwynne, "Trials of Marijuana's Medical Potential Languish as Government Just says No," The Scientist, Vol. 9, No. 23, p.
+10 Peter Gwynne, "Trials of Marijuana's Medical Potential Languish as Government Just says No," The Scientist, Vol. 9, No. 23, p.
 2; Zeese, K. "Medical Marijuana: Effectiveness is Proven By Research."
 (1997).
 Online publication at http://ndsn.org/jan97/zeesemm.html.
 (Last visited February 6, 2013.)

-However, smoked marijuana has been demonstrated to be more effective than ingestion and its dosage capable of control.12
+1985.
+Nonetheless, these studies yielded data suggesting the potential beneficial effects of marijuana.
+However, smoked marijuana has been demonstrated to be more effective than ingestion and its dosage capable of control.11